Royal College of Music

 Address: Prince Consort Road, Kensington; surrounded on three sides by Imperial College.

 Ambience: Compact site.
 Original purpose-built building is listed and contains a barrel-vaulted concert hall much admired by English Heritage – re-opened in March 2009 after a £5m major refurbishment.
-Major addition in 1965 when more practice rooms and a recital hall were constructed in yellow brick.
-Centenary appeal in 1986 resulted in new Britten Theatre, designed by Sir Hugh Casson.
-More practice rooms added in 2008.
+Close to many famous museums, Buckingham Palace and the Royal Albert Hall.

 Vital statistics: It's a small conservatoire with around 700 students, including 200 postgraduates.
 40 per cent come from overseas.
 The college offers its own BMus degree as well as a BSc in physics and musical performance in partnership with Imperial College.